 Eamonn Holmes opened a TV report by saying, “Should pet shock collars be banned?
 We think so.”
 The following piece continued to present a one-sided picture, in breach of the requirement for impartiality, found Ofcom.
 Read its report here (page 6)

 Publishing candid street photography may fall foul of the General Data Protection Regulation introduced in May 2018, a number of writers have speculated.
-Facial features and even the fact that someone was in a particular location are now classed as personal data, meaning consent must be sought for “processing” images: a problem for photographers whose work involves snapping unsuspecting people.
+Facial features and even the fact that someone was in a particular location are now classed as personal data.
+Consent may be needed for “processing data” in the form of images, and people should know their “data” is being collected: a problem for photographers whose work involves snapping unsuspecting people.
 The impact of the law will become clear over time.
 Read more

 Two newspapers were found to have breached the Editors’ Code of Practice after a headline wrongly said a mayor was “forced” to resign.
 The story was found to be accurate, but the papers said a sub-editor failed to read it properly before writing the headline.
 Read more